Click the headings below to learn about specific opportunities available to TWU faculty.

 WOW (Where is Oakley Writing?)

-Designed and facilitated by Dr. Karen Dunlap (Faculty Liaison, Professor Emeritus Curriculum and Instruction), WOW is two-week program of scheduled writing sprints of at least 20 minutes a day.
+Designed and facilitated by Dr. Karen Dunlap (Faculty Liaison, Professor Emeritus Curriculum and Instruction), WOW is two-week program of writing (or engaging in scholarly activities) for at least 20 minutes a day.
 Get some writing done, and enjoy the accountability and fun of following Oakley on his adventures.
 Learn more here.